jcube4u/FabDogs/README.md

 - using dependency Injection for Model in to ViewModel and ViewModel in to
 - Binding of Datasource and View using @Publisher and @ObservedObject model.
 As soon as the data is updated of fetched from service Layer. it is avilable to View

-- As soon as the app loads, data is fethed from the network. if the app has no connectivity, 'No results' shown.
+- As soon as the app loads, data is fetched from the network. if the app has no connectivity, 'No results' shown.

+ DetailsView Section the Image is fetched and cached.

 ## Unit tests
 - ViewModels tested with sample data

 ## Further Improvements that could be carried out